whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Case 1: No Accounts Configured
   1. Disconnect all of your external accounts
-  1. Launch a Tale that you own
+  1. Open a Tale that you own
   1. Click the ellipsis dropdown on the Run page
   1. Click `Publish tale...`
   1. Confirm that your are notified to link accounts on the settings page
   1. Click `Go to Settings`
   1. Confirm you are re-directed to settings

-* [ ] Case 2: Publishing to a Third Party
+* [ ] Case 2: Publishing to DataONE
-  1. Connect to a third party provider (make sure it's a dev server)
+  1. Connect to DataONE (dev server)
-  1. Launch a Tale that you own
+  1. Open a Tale that you own
   1. Add some data to it
   1. Click `Publish tale...`
   1. Confirm that the publishing modal opens